-The Council's Care Allowance Scheme is appended to this scheme as Appendix B Details of Councillors and Co-opted Members' rights to Family absence are appended to this scheme as Appendix C
+The Council's Care Allowance Scheme is appended to this scheme as Appendix B.

+Details of rights to Family Absence and Sickness Absence for Senior Salary Holders are appended to this scheme as Appendix C.

-Details of Councillors' and Co-opted Members' job profiles and person Specifications are appended to this scheme as Appendix D
+Details of Councillors' and Co-opted Members' job profiles and person Specifications are appended to this scheme as Appendix D.

-What is required to be published in the schedule of member remuneration by the 31st July each year is set out in Appendix E
+What is required to be published in the schedule of member remuneration by the 31st July each year is set out in Appendix E.